tektutor/devops-feb-2023/Day2/README.md

      - Docker's native Container Orchestration Platforms ( supports only Docker ) - opensource
      - not production grade

+## What is a Docker Image
+- a specification of a Docker container
+- whatever software tools you need in a container can be installed on Docker image
+- containers are created from a Docker Image

+## What is a Docker Container
+- a running instance of a Docker Image
+- each running container gets a unique name, id and IP address

 # Docker Commands

 ## Finding the docker version